Related: Get a D.C. Registered Agent

 If your company was not incorporated in the District of Columbia (Washington, D.C.), but you wish to do business there, you need to file a Washington, D.C. foreign registration statement with the Superintendent of Corporations of the Department of Consumer and Regulatory Affairs (DCRA).

 Known as Washington, D.C.
 Foreign Qualification, this process allows a company formed in Delaware or any other state to legally transact business in D.C.

 Please note: information on this page is accurate to the best of our knowledge.
 However, requirements and costs can be changed by states at any time and Harvard Business Services cannot guarantee the accuracy of this information.

 The form you file with the District of Columbia is known as Form FN-1, or the Foreign Registration Statement.
 This form is similar to those used by states when applying for a Certificate of Authority.

 Similarly, D.C.’s filing includes a fee and additional information.
 The fee is $220, regardless of your entity type, except for non-profits which pay just $80.

-All entities must also include a Certificate of Good Standing from the home state, dated within 90 days of the filing.
+Additionally, for Washington, D.C., a Certificate of Good Standing is required from the business's home state, dated within 90 days of the filing.

 You must also appoint and list a D.C.
 Registered Agent on your form.
 A Registered Agent must be maintained at all times.
 We can provide this service at a cost of just $99/year.